 Some travelers seek out beaches or mountains on vacation, but other travelers are definitely city people.
-If you’re one of those, have you visited the best urban value in North America?
+If you’re one of those, have you visited the best city vacation deal in North America?
 That would be…Mexico City.

-I’ve been there five times and am always amazed that the place is not jam-packed with tourists.
+I’ve been to this urban bargain destination five times and am always amazed that the place is not jam-packed with tourists.
 Almost everything you would spend money on is half or less what you would spend in a comparable city in the USA or Canada.

 Don’t just take my word for it though.
 Search comparison site Trivago publishes a monthly Hotel Price Index that looks at the average prices in their 35 most-searched American cities.
 Here are the average nightly double room booking rates in the ones that are really going to cost you a bundle: